 Let your landlord know about your credit history and why it’s not a reflection of your current financial responsibility.
 If you’re actively taking steps to improve your credit, explain them.
-This will put a landlord at ease and the transparency and initiative you’re showing may encourage them to trust you more.
+The transparency and initiative you’re showing may encourage your landlord to trust you more.

 The best way to do this is by writing a letter or asking a reference to write one for you.
-In your letter you can even describe your whole credit history and break down each account.
-Show that the reason your credit is low is because of (for example) one late late payment and not something like a major loan default or persistent late payments.
+In your letter, you can even describe your whole credit history and break down each account.
+For example, you might demonstrate that your credit is low is because of a single late payment rather than a major loan default or persistent late payments.

 A guarantor is someone in good financial standing who signs the lease with you and is held liable for rent payments if you’re not able to make them.
-Getting a guarantor can be difficult, but if you can make it happen then it is a great way to get your dream apartment.
+Getting a guarantor can be difficult, but if you can make it happen, then it's a great way to get your dream apartment.